 How are the items shipped?

 I am pretty fussy about my shipping.
-I do the whole pink tissue paper and business card for my Glamorously Vintage store and so I was a little concerned that the packaging might not be up to my taste level.
+I used to do the whole pink tissue paper and business card for my Glamorously Vintage store and so I was a little concerned that the packaging might not be up to my taste level.

 The item was shipped beautifully in a black folded over poly mailer.
 The shirt came out in wearable shape and I would not be embarrassed to have it represent my brand.